MJAlexander/blogdown-website/content/research.md

 __Using non-traditional data sources in demographic research:__ I focus on developing methods to overcome biases and data quality issues to take advantage of new data sources such as web and social media data, and text data.

+A list of papers is also on [Google Scholar](https://scholar.google.ca/citations?user=EoBHlPQAAAAJ&hl=en&authuser=1).

 # Peer-reviewed publications